successaje/InterConnectDAO/README.md

 ## Introduction

-StudentGovernance DAO is a platform built on the Internet Computer using Motoko, designed to provide students with a decentralized space for proposing and voting on changes, participating in governance, and contributing to the improvement of the academic environment.
+EduGovern DAO is a platform built on the Internet Computer using Motoko, designed to provide students with a decentralized space for proposing and voting on changes, participating in governance, and contributing to the improvement of the academic environment.

 ## Features